countable/uncoffee/README.md

 A little utility for porting projects out of coffeescript to plain javascript.
 It's currently simply a coffee compiler wrapper which preserves more of the comments in coffeescript source.
 It's written in coffeescript so it can be tested on itself.

 ## usage
-Run the following to generate a js file with comments preserved.
+Run the following to generate a filename.js file with comments preserved.
 ```
-coffee index.coffee <coffeescript file to convert>
+npm install -g uncoffee
+uncoffee filename.coffee
 ```

 ## todo?